cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 ## Abstract.

 This smart contract will implement functionality of [Initial Development Offering](README.md) for contributing to Annihilat.io.
-This is basically an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) standart token with some additional functionality.
+This is basically an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) standart token with some additional functionality that gives the founders ability to settle developmers in tokens.
+Tokens are backed up by ethereum with a 1:1 ratio.
+When contributors are compensated for their work, token is transferred from project multisig wallet to contributor's wallet.

+If project wallet is empty, founders (controlling multisig wallet) set a new round of investment, they set a starting rate that investments are accepted at.
+E.g. 1:3.
+That means investor will get 1 token in exchange for 3 ether, and project multisig address will get 2 tokens.
+Founders also set maximum investment accepted for this round.

+Every day the rate is decrease by a certain amount.
+E.g 0.5...
+This means that the rate will be as follows:
+* day 1: 1:3 (investor 1 token, project 2 tokens for every 1 ETH invested)
+* day 2: 1:2.5 (investor 1 token, project 1.5 tokens for every 1 ETH invested)
+* day 3: 1:2 (investor 1 token, project 1 token for every 1 ETH invested)
+* day 4: 1:1.5 (investor 1 token, project 1.5 token for every 1 ETH invested)
+* day 5: the round is finished as for every ether invested, there is no tokens for project.

 # ERC20

-It is important for the Token to be ERC20 compliant to be listed immediately on DEXes.
+It is important for the Token to be [ERC20 compliant](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) to be listed immediately on DEXes.
 E.g. EtherDelta.

 Make sure we have an alternative method in the token